 In 2017 I received a $5,000 grant from the Mae Foundation to further my work on me&EVE.
 I was 49 years old and this was the first grant I had ever been awarded in my career. $5,000 does not go all that far when you live in New York City but the validation lasts a lifetime.

 In 2018 my Father, who had always been my champion passed away.
 The best way to honor him, his love of art and his generous spirit is by being a champion to others.
 In honor of Michael Hagler I have partnered with CENTER to create a $5,000 award for female photographers 40 and over who use their camera to somehow address social justice.

-Submissions for this award will open in January and the winner will be announced in March.
+Submissions are open for the award and the award will be juried by Kathy Ryan, Photo Director of The New York Times Magazine.
 The award will also include acceptance and a scholarship to Review Santa Fe, an exhibition of your work at Review Santa Fe and a $500 Gift Card from Adorama.

 For updates and more information please follow @meandeve on instagram and share the news about this grant widely.